How I became a professional product photographer?

 I have to be honest, you need to study and learn this.
 At the same time, you have to practice and experiment.
 For instance, lighting is not something you are going to master overnight.

-When I train photographers to become product photographers, I spend a lot of time on technical skills.
+When I train photographers to become product photographer, I spend a lot of time on technical skills.

 When you want to become a product photographer, you need to work on mastering your technical skills.